 Ruby Valley Trek

-We can arrange a trek in this area to suit your requirements and timescale. we have given 3 option trekking rout please find it.
+We can arrange a trek in this area to suit your requirements and timescale.
+We have given 3 trekking route options; please find them.

-Some Tips of Ruby Valley Ganesh Himal Trek:
+Some Tips for the Ruby Valley Ganesh Himal Trek:

-The area mainly people are living Tamang, secondly Gurung then others. the Gurung and Tamang are rich in their cultures, customs, and origin of Buddhism but now slowly changing other religions.
-They have own dress, language, custom and they are very friendly warm hospitality.
+The area is mainly populated by people who are Tamang, secondly Gurung, and then others.
+The Gurung and Tamang are rich in their cultures, customs, and origin of Buddhism but are now slowly changing to other religions.
+They have their own dress, language, and custom, and they are very friendly and warm with their hospitality.

-Where to start and how about transportation of Ruby valley trek?
+Where to start, and how about transportation for the Ruby Valley trek?

-Kathmandu to Shyabrubesi by a vehicle as local jeep, private jeep, or local bus. then, starts beautiful trekking along with Gatlang village, high pass of Pangsang vanjyang 3850m, visit Gurung community village of Chalish gaon and many Tamang villages, natural hot spring near Chalish village.
-Trek ends in Jharlang village catch local vehicles by jeep or bus to Kathmandu.
-It is 7/8 days walking perfect itinerary.
+Kathmandu to Shyabrubesi by a vehicle such as a local jeep, private jeep, or local bus.
+Then, start beautiful trekking along with Gatlang village, the high pass of Pangsang Vanjyang (3850 m), and visit the Gurung community village of Chalish Gaon and many Tamang villages and the natural hot spring near Chalish village.
+The trek ends in Jharlang village; catch local vehicles by jeep or bus to Kathmandu.
+It is 7/8 days of walking a perfect itinerary.

-The Ruby valley treks main attraction is found Ruby, Crystal, Copper, the resource of Mines, Mt Ganesh Himal 7422m, Beautiful Akhu River, Natural Hotspring, Kalo & Seto Daha (Black & White Pond) High pass of Pangsang 3850m & Singla 4050m and culture show os Gurung community by Chalish village and historical temples & Monasteries.
+The Ruby Valley trek's main attraction is found in Ruby, Crystal, Copper, the resources of the mines, Mt.
+Ganesh Himal (7422 m), the beautiful Akhu River, the natural hot spring, Kalo & Seto Daha (Black & White Pond), the high passes of Pangsang (3850 m) & Singla (4050 m), the culture show of the Gurung community by Chalish village, and the historical temples & monasteries.

-The area people’s main occupation is farming cultivating a place where people grow lots of crops and they provide organic local foods and they have well managed local homestay.
+The area people’s main occupation is farming, cultivating a place where people grow lots of crops, and they provide organic local foods, and they have well-managed local homestays.
 They have neat and clean rooms.
-They have very warm hospitality and they warmly welcome to tourists.
-There are not big and well-managed lodges but every camp village has nice homestay and you need to accept their warm welcome.
+They have very warm hospitality, and they warmly welcome tourists.
+There are not big and well-managed lodges, but every camp village has nice homestays, and you need to accept their warm welcome.
 Stay with the family home and accept their organic meals.

-Ruby Valley Trek is one of the high passes of Pangsang pass 3850m and there will be most of the time cooling weather so you need to prepare as warm enough clothing’s and gears as big jacket as a down jacket, warm enough fleece, warm paint & inner, warm hat, gloves, warm enough sucks, warm trouser or trekking pants, some quick-dry trekking t-short, half paint, warm enough negative sleeping bag, comfortable trekking boot, headlight, sandal, 2-liter water bottle, sun cream, sunglasses, day pack comfort bag, camera and charger as two-pin, towel, Toiletries’, etc.
+Ruby Valley Trek is one of the high passes of Pangsang Pass (3850 m), and there will be most of the time cool weather, so you need to prepare enough warm clothing and gear, such as big jacket like a down jacket, warm enough fleece, warm pants & inner, warm hat, gloves, warm enough socks, warm trousers or trekking pants, some quick-dry trekking t-short, half pants, warm enough negative sleeping bag, comfortable trekking boot, headlight, sandals, a 2-liter water bottle, sun cream, sunglasses, comfort bag, camera and charger as two-pin, towel, toiletries, etc.

 Carry your important medicine: